OttavioM/OttavioM/README.md

 <h2 align="center">
 Hello world! 👋 Here Ottavio
 </h2>

 ***

 Check all my projects here in https://github.com/OttavioM
 - 🔭 I'am enrolled in PhD at IHCantabria in Coastal Engineering
-- 👀 I like programming and analize the data
+- 👀 I like programming and analizing data
 - 💞️ I'm looking to collaborate on engineering research projects.
 - 📫 How to reach me: Reach me sending me and email to ottavio.mazzaretto@unican.es
 - 📸 I'm knee on photography, also you can fin me in <a href = "https://www.pexels.com/it-it/@idori-woodmooon-458105245/">PEXELS</a>